Book Fair 2020 to host highest number of publications | The Asian Age Online, Bangladesh

 The annual Amar Ekushey book fair on the Bangla Academy premises and the adjacent areas will commence in a grand way hosting the highest number publications.

-Bangla Academy disclosed details of the fair at a press conference at the academy on Thursday.
+Bangla Academy disclosed details of the fair at a press conference at the academy on Thursday, reports UNB.

-Prime Minister Sheikh Hasina will inaugurate the event on the first day.

 They are - former Home Minister Rafiqul Islam (Literature on Liberation War), Makid Haider (poetry), Wasi Ahmed (literature), Swarochish Sarkar (essay/research), Khairul Alam Sabuj (translation), Rahim Shah (children's literature), Ratan Siddiqui (drama), Nadira Majumder (science fiction), Faruk Moinuddin (autobiography/travelogue) and Simon Zakaria (folklore).